 Sze also maintains that authentic travel is a myth, for there is nowhere – well, nowhere that any tourist would visit – that has been immune to the influence of visitors from other countries.
 Travellers create a fantasy in their mind of going somewhere free from the annoying influences of tourism, but every culture has interacted with another culture and has been shaped irrevocably by various historical, political, and economic forces.
 Why is it that we regard mass tourism in a country as a form of contamination, as ruining some ideal of cultural purity that we want to experience, but not the export of a different culture?
 The answer is that our notion of certain cultures is often based on idealised or romanticised images.
 However, a culture doesn’t lose authenticity just because it doesn’t live up to our fantasies.
 Tourism is just another part of a local culture, which is never something ‘pure’ or static; instead, cultures – by their nature – are diverse, hybridised, dynamic, and ever-evolving.

 Given the way that places and cultures change over time, it may be meaningless to even refer to travel experiences as being either authentic or inauthentic.
 Aren’t all places and people real or genuine in their own right?
-As a counterargument to this suggestion, MacCannell does refer to travel experiences as being authentic or inauthentic.
+As a counterargument to this suggestion, MacCannell does refer to travel experiences as being authentic or inauthentic but believes the tourist often fails in his or her quest to find the former.
 For instance, in his book The Tourist: A New Theory on the Leisure Class (1973), MacCannell introduces the notion of ‘staged authenticity’.
 This refers to the way in which local people and local tourist entrepreneurs construct ‘tourist spaces’, contrived and artificial backstages which are intended to give the impression of authentic local life but which have been set up, in advance, for tourists.
 Another view is that all cultures are, in a sense, ‘staged’ and inauthentic, since all cultures are “invented, remade and the elements reorganised,” as underscored by the anthropologist Malcolm Crick.
 It’s for this reason that Urry himself doesn’t see an important distinction between staged authenticity and what happens in all cultures anyway.